Mortgage Default: What It Is, How To Avoid It And What To Do If Your Home Is On The Line

 You won’t make any money on a short sale and will need to get your lender to agree to the terms.
 It can be the best way out of a sticky situation if you know you can’t afford your mortgage any longer.

 Nobody wants to default on their mortgage.
-Luckily, there are plenty of ways to avoid this scenario and avoid going into foreclosure.
-It’s a good idea to reach out to your lender to find out how willing they are to work with you if you’re experiencing financial issues.
-There are more options available to you – reach out as soon as your financial strain begins.
+Luckily, there are plenty of ways to avoid this scenario and not go into foreclosure.
+Reach out to your lender to find out how willing they are to work with you if you’re experiencing financial issues.
+There are more options available to you.
+Reach out as soon as your financial strain begins.

-Lenders want to keep you in your home and are often very willing to work with you to come up with a repayment plan or forbearance agreement or to restructure your mortgage.
+Lenders want to keep you in your home and are often willing to work with you to come up with a repayment plan, a forbearance agreement or options to restructure your mortgage.
 You should look at your finances thoroughly before talking to your lender to determine what you can afford and how you’d like to proceed.
 Show your lender you’re a responsible homeowner and they’ll likely do what they can to help you keep your home.